vnkumar27/ds_projects/05_AirBnB/README.md

 ## Discussion

-A user enters in text describing what they are looking for from an Airbnb listing and the recommender pulls up a list of places that have reviews that most closely relate to what they searched for. title and the function returns the top 5 books that were closely related based off of book summary.
+A user enters in text describing what they are looking for from an Airbnb listing and the recommender pulls up a list of places that have reviews that most closely relate to what they searched for.